-What is often overlooked, among all the must-have survival lists is the disruption to your daily life that will occur if you ever have to shelter in place.
+What is often overlooked among all the must-have survival lists is the disruption to your daily life that will occur if you ever have to shelter in place.

-Stuck at home
+Self-quarantined at home

 You have enough supplies to get by for several weeks, but 10 hours into your self-imposed, or maybe mandatory, quarantine, you are about to climb the walls.